EmilioVillante/daily-snapshop/README.md

 - GCP Functions required a lot more configuration than I had expected, however, once setup they worked quite well
 - It would have been a good idea to invest initial time in setting up a local environment to trial the functions instead of relying on the deployed test env.
 - Functions calling other functions was surprisingly unintuitive.
 I would have expected GCP to have created a simple interface to use and authenticate with.
 My current approach of authenticating through a GCP metaData call is not ideal.
+- Running environment variables through secret manager is not ideal, you either need a LOT of variables or run out of space if treating it as an object

 ## Application Setup and Deployment